PX4/PX4-Autopilot/NxWidgets/UnitTests/README.txt

    for the STM3210E-EVAL available.
 However, the unit test can be run on other configurations (see steps d and e below).

-   NOTE: Another special configuration, sim/nxwm, is recommended for unit-leveling testing of NxWM because the configuration is more complex in that case.
+   NOTE: There are some other special configurationsrecommended for unit-leveling testing of NxWM because the configuration is more complex in that case.
+These
+   are:

+   1) sim/nxwmm, or the simulated platform (no touchscreen), and
+   2) stm3240g-evel, for the STM3240G-EVAL board (with the STMPE11 touchscreen)

    We will assume the sim/nsh2 configuration in this discussion.
 The sim/nsh2 configuration is installed as follows: